|

 of his songs.
 More profoundly, his laid back, moody style was picked up by

-singers across the South, eventually give rise to the genre of "country
+singers across the South and eventually gave rise to the "country

-soul" that came to full fruition with songs like "Sitting On The
+soul" subgenre that came to full fruition with songs like "Sitting On The

 Dock Of The Bay" (Otis Redding), "Rainy Night In Georgia" (Brook